PACO-CPU/minimal-mistakes/_docs/013-build.md

 $ ./build.sh
 ```

-The gcc compiler is needed to .
+The gcc compiler can be used to compile non approximate code.
+As well some libaries of it are needed to run GNU-Binutils.
 Binutils consists of an assembler and a linker.
 The assembler converts assembly language to machine or object code.
-The linker  Riscv-test ..
+The linker finally links the binary output.
+Riscv-test consists test programs to make sure the rocket core has been implemented correct.

 #### 2 Clang and LLVM